MicrosoftDocs/edge-developer/microsoft-edge/webdriver-chromium/index.md

     > For more information about test automation using Microsoft Edge \(EdgeHTML\), navigate to [Microsoft Edge Driver for Microsoft Edge (EdgeHTML)][Webdriver].
     -->

 ## Choose a WebDriver language binding

+> [!NOTE]
+> This article provides instructions for using the Selenium framework, but you can use any library, framework, and programming language that supports WebDriver.
+To accomplish the same tasks using another framework, consult the official documentation for your framework of choice.

-The last component you must download is a language-specific client driver to translate your code \(Python, Java, C\#, Ruby, JavaScript\) into commands the Microsoft Edge Driver runs in Microsoft Edge \(Chromium\).
+The last component you must download is a language-specific client driver to translate your code \(Python, Java, C\#, Ruby, JavaScript\) into commands that the Microsoft Edge Driver runs in Microsoft Edge \(Chromium\).

 [Download the WebDriver language binding of your choice][SeleniumDownloads].
-The Microsoft Edge team recommends [Selenium 4.0.0-beta2][NugetPackagesSeleniumWebdriver400beta02] or later, because it supports Microsoft Edge \(Chromium\).
+If you are using Selenium, the Microsoft Edge team recommends [Selenium 4.0.0-beta2][NugetPackagesSeleniumWebdriver400beta02] or later, because that version of Selenium supports Microsoft Edge \(Chromium\).
 However, you can control Microsoft Edge \(Chromium\) in all older versions of Selenium, including the current stable Selenium 3 release.

 > [!IMPORTANT]
 > If you previously automated or tested Microsoft Edge \(Chromium\) using `ChromeDriver` and `ChromeOptions` classes, your WebDriver code does not run on Microsoft Edge Version 80 or later.
 To solve the problem, update your tests to use the `EdgeOptions` class and download [Microsoft Edge Driver][MicrosoftDeveloperMicrosoftEdgeToolsWebdriver].

 ### Using Selenium 4

+Selenium is a WebDriver testing framework.
+Selenium can be used on any platform, and is available in Java, Python, C#, Ruby, and JavaScript.

 Selenium 4 has built-in support for Microsoft Edge (Chromium).
 To install Selenium 4, navigate to [Installing Selenium libraries][SeleniumInstallingLibraries].